 Your first and last nights stay are both 4 star hotels.
 All bedrooms will be en-suite and have the facilities you would expect from hotels of this quality.
 You will have full use of the hotels leisure complex's.
 Evening meals are included.

 The tour itinerary is based on a Holyhead to Dublin crossing returning via Rosslare to Fishguard

 Sunday 18th August (140 miles): The tour will meet up at the Holyhead ferry for a 0855hrs departure to Ireland (TBC).
-Due to the time of departure you may have to stay overnight close-by.
+Due to the time of departure you may wish to stay realtively close-by overnight.
 We suggest this would be an ideal opportunity to have a weekend in North Wales prior to the tour.
 On arrival in Ireland we head west for an overnight stay near Galway.
 Here you can get to know your fellow riders and Guides for the tour, before sitting down to an evening meal.
 4 star hotel, Dinner, B&B

 Monday 19th August (150miles): Our day starts with a ride across the barren landscape of the Burren to pick up the coastal road as it follows the Wild Atlantic Way southwards to the 'Cliffs of Moher'.
 Some 200m high and 8 km long these cliffs are well worth the time to visit.
 Our journey continues southwards until we reach the river Shannon.
 Fortunately the Killimer -Tarbert ferry soon delivers us to the other side and we continue our journey passed Tralee - famous for its 'Rose of Tralee' festival - before arriving at Killarney our base for the next 4 nights.
 Guesthouse, B&B.